-To monitor a system and seeing the flow of data, the project file in the controller needs to be uploaded with Project Designer 1.26 or later
+To monitor a system and see the flow of data, the project file in the controller needs to be uploaded with Project Designer 1.26 or later

-You are able to see wether peripheral devices on the network or serial are connected and hence finding the ones that are not.
+You can see wether peripheral devices on the network or serial are connected and hence find the ones that are not.

-It is also possible to see the state of inputs and outputs, high/low, triggered/untriggered as well as minitoring IR commands sent out.
+It is also possible to see the state of inputs and outputs, high/low, triggered/untriggered, and monitoring IR commands sent out.

 Watch the video and the description below to get started:

 The way you get started is to press "Live Monitoring" in the Systems view.

 Then, if you are sure you have the matching project loaded, just press "Start".